 In summary, what should one expect from Norwegian design?

-“First and foremost, it has the solidity, functionality and ability to let people become emotinlly attached to it before it breaks.”
+“First and foremost, it has the solidity, functionality and ability to let people become emotionally attached to it before it breaks.”

-Norwegian Rain and Swims are classy rainwear brands, while Holzweiler produce a rather unique scarf collection in cashmere, silk and wool.
-The importance of seasons in Norway is underlined by a brand called Fall Winter Spring Summer that produce women’s clothing with a no fuss Scandinavian aesthetic that equally balances femininity and masculinity.
+Norwegian Rain and Swims are classy rainwear brands, while Holzweiler produces a rather unique scarf collection in cashmere, silk and wool.
+The importance of seasons in Norway is underlined by a brand called Fall Winter Spring Summer that produces women’s clothing with a no-fuss Scandinavian aesthetic that equally balances femininity and masculinity.

 The brand Johnnylove from Trondheim is an example of many exciting things happening outside of Oslo as well.

-It’s easy to think about furniture or electronic products when someone mention the word “design”.
-However, more and more focus at schools such as The Oslo School of Architecture and Design has been on the role designers can have at problem solving in society in general – both in the private and public sectors.
+It’s easy to think about furniture or electronic products when someone mentions the word “design”.
+However, more and more focus on schools such as The Oslo School of Architecture and Design has been on the role designers can have at problem solving in society in general – both in the private and public sectors.

 How can designers work to reduce emissions and contribute to a sustainable society?
 Or to build public spaces where children can move and play on their own terms?
 A much-discussed example of this was when a team of designers worked together with Oslo University Hospital on the process of cancer diagnosis, and the project managed to reduce the waiting time from 12 weeks to seven days.

 For his music video “The Stars are out tonight”, David Bowie (1947-2016) asked Iselin Vollen Steiro to play him as a young man.
-Since her career exploded in 2003 she has been known as an international supermodel, highly present at numerous catwalks, magazine covers and more.
-Lately Iselin has also studied architecture and is co-owner of a Norwegian fashion brand among other activities.
+Since her career exploded in 2003, she has been known as an international supermodel, highly present at numerous catwalks, magazine covers and more.
+Lately, Iselin has also studied architecture and is a co-owner of a Norwegian fashion brand among other activities.

 She grew up in Harstad, a colourful coastal town in Northern Norway, is married to actor Anders Danielsen Lie, and is listed "Industry icon" by the model ranking site models.com.